appium/appium-geckodriver/README.md

  - Linux
  - Android (note that `android` *cannot* be passed as a value to `platformName` capability; it should always equal to the *host* platform name)

-In order to run your automated tests on Android it is necessary to have [Android SDK](https://developer.android.com/studio) installed, so the destination device is marked as `online` in the `adb devices -l` command output.
+In order to run your automated tests on an Android device it is necessary to have [Android SDK](https://developer.android.com/studio) installed, so the destination device is marked as `online` in the `adb devices -l` command output.

+### Doctor

+Since driver version 1.3.0 you can automate the validation for the most of the above requirements as well as various optional ones needed by driver extensions by running the `appium driver doctor gecko` server command.

+## Capabilities

-Gecko driver allows to define multiple criterions for platform selection and also to fine-tune your automation session properties.
+Gecko driver allows defining of multiple criterions for platform selection and also to fine-tune your automation session properties.
 This could be done via the following session capabilities:

 Capability Name | Description
 --- | ---